Greenbaum-Lab/fragmentation/ReadMe.txt

 Networks fragmentation analysis

-Code for creating multiple population networks and evaluate the genetic diversity and genetic differntiation of populations
+Code for creating multiple population networks and evaluate the genetic diversity and genetic differentiation of populations

-1. create a well connected network (ER, RGG)
+1. create a well-connected network: ER, RGG
-2. create a fragmentation process (random, correlated, distance dependent)
+2. create fragmentation processes (random, correlated, distance-dependent) plot first and last network stop when network is no longer connected
+3. create a list of migration networks
-3. calculate pairwise Fst for all population for each step along the fragmentation
+4. calculate the pairwise Fst for all populations for each step along the fragmentation excluding the diagonal
-4. calculate coalesence times for all populations for each step along the fragmentation (heterozygosity is the diagonal)
+5. calculate the coalescence time for all populations for each step along the fragmentation heterozygosity is the diagonal
+6. calculate betweenes and clustering average for each step
-5. transform list of lists to dataframe of results
+7. transform list of lists to dataframe of results
-6. plot distributions
+8. plot distributions of fst and heterozygosity
+9. plot average, median across steps
-7. plot average, median
+10. plot average, median across centrality measures

+run multiple iteration to get distributions continue with broken network and track giant component until all network is broken normalize heterozygosity so that all rows have equal sum